diegofratta/probable-winner/proposal.md

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.

+The administrator will input the amount of tables  and seats available at those tables.
+Then the students will input where they would like to sit and if they are apart of a group.

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.